 Not so much as a drive-by killing as a drive-through.

 This movie gets serious cred for having the girlfriend of the hero mowed down by the Devil Car, and it caught me completely off guard.
-This is basically a “Shit just got real” moment and our remaining characters have finally come to the conclusion that this might not be just your average homicidal killer, so they decide to use explosives to destroy The Car.
+This is basically a “Shit just got real” moment and our remaining characters have finally concluded that this might not be just your average homicidal killer, so they decide to use explosives to destroy The Car.
 That the explosives are provided by Amos Clemmons, whom The Car spared earlier, is a nice touch.

 The Car makes a surprise appearance right inside Wade’s garage.